ThomSab/LOFBDRF/README.md

 # LOFBDRF
-Pruning Method for ML Ensembles
+Pruning Method for ML Ensembles based on the Local Outlier Factor